chrispugliese/melody-generator/README.md

 A simple Java application that generates a random melody in a chosen key, plays it, and exports it as a MIDI file you can use in DAWs like Ableton, Logic, or FL Studio.

-The main idea came from not having an idea at all.
+The idea came from not having an idea at all.
 Instead of looking for external tools or plug-ins, I figured I'd build one myself.
-The more I start to develop and get a sense for what direction I want to go in, the more it will be useable in a production workflow.
+As development continues, the app will evolve into something more usable in a real production workflow.
 Plus, I want to learn Java lol.

 ---